ekdnam/bhasha/cplusplus/README.md

 A library that that transforms python code into cpp code.

-The 'temp.py' file metamorphosed into 'temp.cpp'.
+The 'temp.py' file gets metamorphosed into 'temp.cpp'.

 ## Libraries created